VICO-UoE/mlpractical/environment-set-up.md

 ---

 If necessary, change the current directory in the terminal to the one you wish to clone the code to.
-By default we will assume you are cloning to the root home directory (run `cd ~` to get to this directory) however if you have a existing system for organising your workspace feel free to keep to that.
+By default we will assume you are cloning to your home directory (run `cd ~` to get to this directory) however if you have an existing system for organising your workspace feel free to keep to that.
 To clone the `mlpractical` code to the current directory run

 ```
 git clone https://github.com/CSTR-Edinburgh/mlpractical.git